Deeraj7/Deeraj7/README.md

 ## ✨ Daily Inspiration
 <marquee behavior="scroll" direction="left" scrollamount="5">
-   "The fear of death is more to be feared, than death itself." - **Seneca**
+   "The more you like yourself, the less you are like anyone else, which makes you unique." - **Benjamin Franklin**
 </marquee>

 ---